 Upon instruction a tree survey of the site is undertaken in line with BS5837:2012 Trees in relation to design, demolition and construction - Recommendations.

 A Tree Constraints Plan is provided to inform the constraints and opportunities of the site from an arboricultural perspective, and to assist the design team with the layout of the development proposal.

 Stage 2 - Arboricultural Impact Assessment & Tree Impact Plan

 Upon receipt of your final design layout, we will provide an Arboricultural Impact Assessment.
 This important document demonstrates to the local council how trees have been considered as part of the design process in compliance with planning policy.

-The report is accompanied by a Tree Impact Plan, which illustrates trees that will be retained and lost as a result of development and measures that will be adopted during construction to ensure tree protection.
+The report is accompanied by a Tree Impact Plan, which illustrates trees that will be retained and lost as a result of development, pruning requirements and measures that will be adopted during construction to ensure tree protection.